Abba Gumel

 Abba Gumel is a Distinguished University Professor and The Michael and Eugenia Brin Endowed E-Nnovate Chair in Mathematics at the Department of Mathematics, University of Maryland, College Park.
-His research, which spans three main areas of applied mathematics (namely, mathematical biology, applied dynamical systems and computational mathematics), is focused on the use of mathematical modeling and rigorous approaches, together with statistical analysis, to gain insight into the dynamics of real-life phenomena arising in the natural and engineering sciences.
+His research, which spans three main areas of applied mathematics (namely, mathematical biology, dynamical systems and computational mathematics), is focused on the use of mathematical modeling and rigorous approaches, together with statistical analysis, to gain insight into the dynamics of real-life phenomena arising in the natural and engineering sciences.
 The main emphasis of Gumel's work is on the mathematical theory of epidemics – specifically, he uses mathematical theories and methodologies to gain insights into the qualitative behavior of nonlinear dynamical systems arising from the mathematical modelling of phenomena in the natural and engineering sciences, with emphasis on the transmission dynamics and control of emerging and re-emerging human (and other animal) infectious diseases of public health and socio-economic interest.

 Biography

 Gumel was a Foundation Professor of Mathematics at the School of Mathematical and Statistical Sciences, Arizona State University, before becoming The Michael and Eugenia Brin Endowed E-Nnovate Chair in Mathematics at the Department of Mathematics, University of Maryland, College Park in 2022.

-Professor Gumel is an elected Fellow of The World Academy of Sciences (TWAS), American Mathematical Society (AMS), Society for Industrial Applied Mathematics (SIAM), American Association for the Advancement of Science (AAAS), African Academy of Sciences (AAS), Nigerian Academy of Science (NAS), and the African Scientific Institute (ASI).
+Gumel is an elected Fellow of The World Academy of Sciences (TWAS), American Mathematical Society (AMS), Society for Industrial Applied Mathematics (SIAM), American Association for the Advancement of Science (AAAS), African Academy of Sciences (AAS), Nigerian Academy of Science (NAS), and the African Scientific Institute (ASI).

-In 2021, Professor Gumel was chosen to give the AMS Einstein Public Lecture in Mathematics of the American Mathematical Society.
+In 2021, Gumel was chosen to give the AMS Einstein Public Lecture in Mathematics of the American Mathematical Society.
 Gumel was named Extraordinary Professor at the Department of Mathematics and Applied Mathematics, University of Pretoria (2015-2023) and adjunct professor at the Department of Applied Mathematics, University of Waterloo, Canada.

-Gumel has written over 50 peer-reviewed research publications, four edited books, and several book chapters.
+Gumel has written over 170 peer-reviewed research publications, four books (edited), and several book chapters.